docsastests/docsastests.github.io/_posts/2024-01-23-validate-api-with-doc-detective.md

 - Each test begins with a `(test start)` and `(test end)` statement.
 - Tests can have one or more steps which are declared with `(step)` statements.
-- Each step includes json that is exactly the same as the step objects in rest-test.spec.json but reduced to a single string.
+- Each step includes JSON that is exactly the same as the step objects in *rest-test.spec.json* but reduced to a single string.

-If you don’t like this syntax for inline tests, you can customize it in the config files for

-Copy the markdown with inline tests, paste it into your [rest-test.md](http://rest-test.md) file in the test-specs folder and then run the following in the command line:
+Copy the Markdown with inline tests, paste it into a new *rest-test.md* file in the *test-specs* folder, and then run the following in the command line:

 ```bash
 npm run runTests -- --input ../test-specs/rest-test.md